HON 171: The Human Event I

 Tradition holds that the Old Testament Genesis (Bereshit as it is called in Hebrew) was composed as a single narrative by Moses.
 However, over two hundred years of historical and textual scholarship have indicated that it is more likely that the account the product of an editor (Redactor) working in the Fifth century BCE who pieced together a number of older narratives.

-Note that the first chapters provide two differing - and often mutually exclusive - accounts of the creation.
+Note that the first chapters provide two differing - and mutually exclusive - accounts of the creation.
 The first account appears to date from the period during or after the exile of the Jewish people in Babylon (i.e. around 550 BCE).
 In this account, God is always referred to as ‘Elohim’ and the account presents a radically different set of events than the second narrative (which is actually older).
 This first account is referred to as the ‘P’ or ‘Priestly account after its presumed author(s).
 Elsewhere in the Pentateuch (the first five books of the Old Testament; Genesis, Exodus, Leviticus, Numbers and Deuteronomy), the Priestly author(s) deal with rites, ceremonies, priestly duties, and genealogy.

 The second account dates from the period surrounding 950 BCE, i.e. approximately 400 years before the Priestly account, and thus at the time of the Kingdom of Solomon, a period in which the Jewish people were wandering shepherds living on the semi-arid fringes of fertile plains to the east.
 In this account, God is referred to as YHVH which is transliterated as ‘Jehovah’ ( ‘JHWH’) in German.
 Hence, the account is referred to as the “J” account, and would have been the original creation narrative.